 Let’s say you were paid $50,000, but your lien waiver says you were paid $100,000.

 There are two possible explanations for this.
 Perhaps, first, you made a mistake and the waiver amount is simply an accident.
 Or perhaps, second, the lien waiver amount was requested by the owner and general with the promise to pay you the full amount later.

 The trouble with lien waivers is that the law probably doesn’t care about these explanations at all.
 In most states, the courts will look to the waiver itself, and if it says $100,000, that’s the final authority on the matter.
 You were legally just paid the $100,000.

 State legislatures and courts are constantly balancing the rights of owners against the rights of potential lien claimants, and the whole point of the lien waiver is to protect third parties against unknown liens.
 If the third party does their job of collecting the lien waivers, then the courts and statutes must protect them in the event the waivers are inaccurate through no fault of their own.
 In large part, that is exactly what happens.

 Bottom line: When you sign a lien waiver, therefore, what the waiver says you received is always more important than what you actually received.

-Match the nature of the payment to the appropriate lien waiver type (look for specific language)
+- Match the nature of the payment to the appropriate lien waiver type (look for a specific language)